Peloponnesian League: Reform of 378 BC

 In 378, the League was reorganised in 10 military districts, while there had been no intermediary administrative level before.
 Several reasons can explain this new structure: Sparta probably wanted to enhance the League's efficiency after the recent inclusion of the distant Chalkidike.
-Moreover, the districts may have increased the number of available troops, while also lessening the burden on the allies by better spreading their contributions amon them.
-Each district had to contribute 3000-4000 hoplites to the League army, which therefore had a theoretical army of at least 30,000 men.
+Moreover, the districts may have increased the number of available troops, while also lessening the burden on the allies by better spreading their contributions among them.
+Each district had to contribute 3,000 to 4,000 hoplites to the League army, which therefore had a theoretical army of at least 30,000 men.
 In fact, as League members contributed different kinds of troops, a ratio of 1 cavalryman=4 hoplites=8 light troops was set up to balance contingents from each district.
-Starting in 383, League members could also opt to pay in cash to avoid sending men, with a rate of 12 Aeginetan obols per day for a cavalryman, and 3 for a hoplite.
+Starting in 383, League members could also opt to pay in cash to avoid sending men, with a rate of twelve Aeginetan obols per day for a cavalryman, and three for a hoplite.
 This option was apparently favoured by many cities; it suited Sparta, which could hire mercenaries.
 Only one xenagos was needed for each district, therefore easing the manpower pressure on Sparta, which suffered from a severe demographic decline in the 4th century; xenagoi previously had to be sent to every city member of the League.